 Fortunately, Batman manages to get inside his safe room and actives his secret weapon: a gigantic mechanical Bat Suit.
-From there, he proceeds to smack the numerous talons around.
-Alfred also joins in the fray as he shoots down the numerous foes with a shotgun.
+From there, he proceeds to smack the numerous Talons around.
+Alfred also joins the fray as he shoots down the numerous foes with a shotgun.

 However, Talon managed to hop into the Batmobile, drives it off a nearby platform and uses the built-in guns to fire away.
 Also, the car manages to crash and flip over onto Batman, pinning his mech suit onto the ground.
-Fortunately, the Caped Crusader manages to climb out of his damaged machine and preps for final combat.
+Fortunately, the Caped Crusader was able to climb out of his damaged machine as he preps for final combat.

 With neither side wearing any masks, the two of them proceed to engage each other.
 Batman manages to hold his own against the fierce assassin, but Talon manages to strike a fatal blow as he plunges a gauntlet blade right into the Dark Knight’s side.
 As Batman collapses in pain, his foe prepares for the finishing strike.